Ten killed, five injured after Texas prison bus hits train

 Four of the crash victims were in critical condition and the other was in serious condition, according to Medical Center Hospital in Odessa.

 The bus was traveling from Abilene to El Paso with 12 inmates and three corrections officers aboard.
-It was transporting offenders from the Middleton Unit in Abilene, which houses male offenders and is not a high-security facility.
+It was transporting offenders from the Middleton Unit in Abilene, which houses male offenders and is not a high security unit.

+The accident appeared to be weather related, a spokeswoman with the Texas Department of Public Safety said.

+"It seems that there was an ice patch there on the overpass," said Sergeant Elizabeth Barney, who said the bus crashed into the moving train.

 The identities of those on the transport bus have not been released.

-The National Transportation Safety Board said it was sending a team to investigate.

-The Union Pacific railroad said the transport bus plunged from the elevated roadway and into one of its freight trains, causing damage to two cars.
-The two crew members aboard the train did not suffer serious injuries.

-(Reporting by Lisa Maria Garza in Dallas; Additional reporting by Jim Forsyth in San Antonio; Editing by Susan Heavey and Peter Cooney)
+(Reporting by Lisa Maria Garza in Dallas; Additional reporting by Jim Forsyth in San Antonio; Editing by Susan Heavey)